tomren1/dither-with-css/README.md

 # dithering-with-css
-Experiment using SVG filter for creating a dithering effect in CSS.
+Experiment using SVG filter for creating a dithering effect.

 ## Issues
 * **image-rendering="optimizeSpeed" gives crisp nearest neighbour sampling of pixels, but doesn't work in Chrome, making them look terrible when scaled.**